benclifford/tmt/README.md

 A use case is to try out someone else's feature branches alongside your feature branches, without permanently tangling them together.

+# Comparison to stgit

+I like using stgit (https://github.com/ctmarinas/stgit) to keep different pieces of work separate (as patches) while also being able to use my local copy of a repo with several (or all) of those patches applied.

+That doesn't work so well for collaborative development - stgit patches aren't themselves versioned, so are hard to share.

+tmt is an attempt to get something like that workflow, but collaboratively.
+The equivalent to an stgit patch is a regular git branch. 'tmt' lets you combine a bunch of those regular branches into your work directory, and commit a change onto any of those branches.
+Regular git commands let you share those branches with other developers.

 # License

     tmt is Copyright (C) 2018 Ben Clifford